Illinois homeschool tax credit guide for parents

 • Items that don't get significantly used up during class, like non-consumable textbooks, flash cards, wall maps, or calculators.

-• Anything that will remain the child’s personal property at the end of the school year (for example, a purchased musical instrument or sports gear).
+• Anything that stays your child's personal property at the end of the year, like a purchased musical instrument or sports gear.

 • Mileage or travel costs for getting to school, labs, or field trips.